cesanta/mongoose/docs/README.md

 Create an outbound connection, append this connection to `mgr->conns`.

 Parameters:
-- `mgr` - event manager to use
+- `mgr` - an event manager to use
-- `url` - specifies remote IP address/port to connect to, e.g. `http://a.com`
+- `url` - a URL, specifies remote IP address/port to connect to, e.g. `http://a.com`
 - `fn` - an event handler function
 - `fn_data` - an arbitrary pointer, which will be passed as `fn_data` when an event handler is called.
 This pointer is also stored in a connection